-Anti-Matrix Metalloproteinase-2 (MMP-2) is developed in rabbit using a synthetic peptide corresponding to the propeptide region of human MMP-2 (gelatinase A) as immunogen.
+Anti-Matrix Metalloproteinase-2 (MMP-2) is developed in rabbit using a synthetic peptide corresponding to the C-terminal of human MMP-2 (gelatinase A) as immunogen.
 Affinity isolated antigen specific antibody is obtained from rabbit anti-MMP-2 by immuno-specific purification which removes essentially all rabbit serum proteins, including immunoglobulins, which do not specifically bind to the peptide.

-Rabbit Anti-MMP-2, propeptide region may be used for the detection and localization of MMP-2 by various immunochemical techniques such as immunoblotting, immunoprecititation, immunohistochemistry and ELISA.
+Rabbit Anti-MMP-2, C-terminal may be used for the detection and localization of MMP-2 by various immunochemical techniques such as immunoblotting, immunoprecititation, immunohistochemistry and ELISA.

-Rabbit Anti-MMP-2, propeptide region specifically binds to reduced or native gelatinase A (72 kDa) free or bound to TIMP-2.
+Rabbit Anti-MMP-2, C-terminal specifically binds to reduced or native gelatinase A (72 kDa) free or bound to TIMP-2.
 It does not cross-react with other MMP family members (MMP-1, MMP-3, MMP-9, etc).
-Anti-MMP-2, propeptide region recognizes only the latent form of MMP-2.
-It may be used to distinguish the zymogen from the active enzyme.
+Anti-MMP-2, C-terminal detects the latent form of MMP-2 as well as most of the activated forms.
+The antibody does not detect the smallest active form of MMP-2 since the hemopexin domain is cleaved off.